Bkper Agent

 agent_parser_url_transactionreturnsdata.transactionfor invoices and receipts.agent_parser_url_transactionsreturnsdata.transactionsfor statements and CSVs.agent_parser_url_filereturnsfile.propertiesfor file-level metadata.

 Lookup priority is account property, account's group property (first match), explicit group property, then book property.
 The service receives a POST request with file content (base64-encoded), book metadata, and account context when available.
+When the parser URL is configured on a group property, the request also includes that matched group context.

 For statement transactions, each returned transaction can optionally include: